 I then completed my Masters in Science Communication at Imperial College.
 As much as I have enjoyed the research-based area of science, my interest and enthusiasm lies in the communication of the outcome of research and I am committed to teaching science in the long-term.

 I have always been drawn to teaching and have played active roles in student welfare in both school and university: during my time at Imperial I was a hall senior, welcoming new students and organising events, at school I was deputy head girl.

 Fascinated as I am by science, I am equally interested in how it is made accessible to people who aren’t scientists, and enjoyable to those who may be wary at first.
 I have found that understanding and helping others understand science are very different things, and the greatest scientists are not necessarily the best teachers!
 I am thrilled to be part of the scientific community; there is a huge amount of research happening all over the world and I am dedicated to communicating the changing face of science.

 I strongly believe that teaching science is important not only for nurturing new research-talent but also to give everybody the chance to understand and appreciate technology that appears in their everyday lives.
 I particularly enjoy the challenge of adapting my teaching to complement each student's way of learning and concentrate on helping students build confidence and interest in a subject.

-I am currently doing a creative writing PhD, with Cardiff Metropolitan University, investigating the effectiveness of Gothic novels as tools for science communication.
+I am currently doing a creative writing PhD, with Cardiff Metropolitan University, analysing the representation of women in eighteenth-century anatomy.

 One of my great ambitions is to write a novel, and I have completed a six-month writing course at the Faber Academy in Bloomsbury.

-I have a blog, dresstoexpress.wordpress.com, where I write about dress-making, which is a favourite hobby of mine.
+I have a blog where I write about dress-making, which is a favourite hobby of mine.